Chapter 3: Search techniques

 If you are trying to find a specific item from a citation and the full text is not immediately available, the library provides other options for getting access.

 Make sure you log in so you can access materials online!
-The steps for logging in may be found on the University Library’s Accessing E-Resources webpage and in the YouTube video below:
+Begin on the library website and click the Library Account link.

 Pick the Okta option and use your Net-ID to sign into the library system.
 Your Net-ID is the portion of your ISU email address that appears before the @ symbol.
 For example, is Cy’s ema address is firstname.lastname@example.org, his Net-ID is ccyclone.
 Your password will be the same one you use for all campus logins.